![]() |

 |

-Passageway The number eleven is quite a mystery.
+11: The Passageway The number eleven is quite a mystery.
 References in sacred literature, philosophy, art and architecture are rare and obscure, but they do exist.
 It was considered to tresspass beyond 10, but incomplete approaching 12.
-Resembling the principles of the number 2, of which it is a lower form, 11 represents a door, tunnel or passageway, not only between the realms represented by numbers 10 and 12, but appears as the number of days of the Babylonian New Year's Festival (the door between years), as the link between the Chinese Magic Squares of Heaven and Earth, as Egyptian bread offerings, in many Islamic references, and is important in the history of measure.
+Resembling the principles of the number 2, of which it is a lower form, 11 represents a door, tunnel or passageway, not only between the great realms represented by numbers 10 and 12, but appears as the number of days of the Babylonian New Year's Festival (the door between years), as the link between the Chinese Magic Squares of Heaven and Earth, as Egyptian bread offerings, in many Islamic references.
+While it doesn't appear in music, nature or architecture, it's important in metrology as ratios (e.g., in the traditonal rationalization of pi 22/7).
 To where does this passage lead us? |

 |